JonathanCrabbe/Dynamask/README.md

     ```shell
     pip install -r requirements.txt #install requirements
     ```
+    * If at this point you experience problems installing `psycopg2`, try `psycopg2-binary` (see comment in `requirements.txt`).
+Note also the dependencies for `psycopg2` installation here: https://www.psycopg.org/install/.

 When the packages are installed, Dynamask can directly be used.

 ## Toy example